-Anti-Aging and Functional Medicine & Regenerative Medicine Physician located in Decatur, IL
+Anti-Aging, Functional & Regenerative Medicine Physician located in Decatur, IL

 A vasectomy is one of the most effective ways to avoid pregnancy in the future, but the traditional method can feel intimidating for many men.
-At Renew Total Body Wellness Center in Decatur, Illinois, the team uses the no-scalpel vasectomy to reduce discomfort and speed recovery time.
+At Renew Total Body Wellness Center in Decatur, Illinois, Dr. Rohde uses the no-scalpel vasectomy to reduce discomfort and speed recovery time.
 More importantly the procedure is done in the comfort of our private office setting.
 To learn more about the no-scalpel vasectomy, call Renew Total Body Wellness Center today to schedule your appointment.

 No Scalpel Vasectomy

 What is a vasectomy?

 A vasectomy is a surgical procedure that sterilizes a man by blocking the vas deferens, or sperm ducts, which carry sperm from the testes through the prostate and to the urethra during ejaculation.

 During a conventional vasectomy, small incisions are made on each side of the scrotum to block the vas deferens.
 Because the procedure requires a scalpel to make the incisions, a conventional vasectomy can result in pain and bleeding.